cxlso/WASP_Clay_Kit_on_UR10e/README.md

 ![Render_MDPH2_on_UR10e](Pictures/Render_WASP_Clay_Kit_on_UR10e.jpg)

 ## Overview
-This repository contains everyting needed to get started with robotic clay printing with the [WASP Clay Kit](https://www.3dwasp.shop/en/prodotto/clay-extruder-wasp-clay-kit/) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model).
+This repository contains everything needed to get started with robotic clay printing with the [WASP Clay Kit](https://www.3dwasp.shop/en/prodotto/clay-extruder-wasp-clay-kit/) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model).

 Included in the repository are: